Twitch streamers’ ‘TV meta’ draws television industry’s eye of Sauron

 “React content is fun and easy.
-It’s like watching TV with your friends, and clearly viewers really enjoy it,” longtime Twitch star Ben “CohhCarnage” Cassell, told The Washington Post.
-Cassell has been openly critical of the so-called “react meta,” in which creators broadcast themselves reacting in real time while watching another broadcast or recording.
+It’s like watching TV with your friends, and clearly viewers really enjoy it,” longtime Twitch star Ben “CohhCarnage” Cassell told The Washington Post.
+Cassell has been openly critical of the “react meta,” as it’s called, in which creators broadcast themselves reacting in real time while watching another broadcast or recording.
 (Twitch is owned by Amazon, whose founder, Jeff Bezos, owns The Washington Post.)

 “The issue is what could happen if the industry decides they’ve had enough of [streamers] doing it,” Cassell said.
 “Like with what happened with music, we could all wake up one day with many of our favorite streamers suspended — or even banned — because a major company decided to pile on the DMCA strikes.
 On top of that, if one of these media giants decided to take it further by going after the platform instead of the streamers, it could lead to major changes that could affect us all.”

 There is precedent for this concern.
 In 2007 Viacom sued YouTube for copyright infringement.
-Though the court ultimately ruled in favor of YouTube, the suit paved the way for the “Content ID” system, which automatically identifies copyrighted content and aggressively polices the platform.
+Though the court ultimately ruled in favor of YouTube, the suit paved the way for the “Content ID” system, which automatically identifies copyright content and aggressively polices the platform.
 While software that can scan Twitch already exists, Twitch has yet to create its own automated system, and it does not appear to be in the process of doing so, according to industry figures with knowledge of Twitch’s operations who weren’t authorized to speak publicly.
 Such an outcome becomes more likely, however, if advertisers start withdrawing from the platform for fear of being associated with risky content, something that’s already beginning to happen on Twitch according to Devin Nash, chief marketing officer of content creator-focused talent agency Novo.
 On YouTube, a similar trend presaged a series of so-called “Adpocalypses” beginning in 2017.

 “Ask any YouTuber about how [multiple Adpocalypses] have forever changed what’s viable content,” longtime speedrunner and Twitch partner Mychal “Trihex” Jefferson said on Twitter.
 “Smaller channels were arguably the most impacted, and many categories of content are now economically unviable.”

-On Twitch, the live streaming platform typically known for airing broadcasts of video game play, trends come and go in waves.
+On Twitch, the live-streaming platform typically known for airing broadcasts of video game play, trends come and go in waves.
 Past trends have included a focus on big-budget video games like “Fortnite,” as well as boundary pushing antics like streamers broadcasting from hot tubs.
-The “react content” trend often hinges on broadcasting copyrighted material, like popular movies or TV shows, a practice which skirts the outer edges of platform rules.
+The “react content” trend often hinges on broadcasting copyright material, like popular movies or TV shows, a practice which skirts the outer edges of platform rules.

-Earlier this month, Viacom and the History Channel/A&E (which is owned by Hearst and Disney) have issued copyright claims — also known as Digital Millennium Copyright Act (DMCA) takedown requests — to specific streamers.
-On January 7, Anys got hit with a claim for broadcasting episodes of classic 2005 Nickelodeon (owned by Viacom) animated series “Avatar: The Last Airbender.”
+Earlier this month, Viacom and the History Channel/A&E (which is owned by Hearst and Disney) issued copyright claims — also known as Digital Millennium Copyright Act (DMCA) takedown requests — to specific streamers.
+On Jan.
+7, Anys was hit with a claim for broadcasting episodes of the classic 2005 Nickelodeon (owned by Viacom) animated series “Avatar: The Last Airbender.”
 As a result, Twitch suspended her for two days.
-One other relatively prominent streamer, Danyell “TheDanDangler” Lanza, received a copyright claim for watching The History Channel’s “Forged In Fire.”
+One other relatively prominent streamer, Danyell “TheDanDangler” Lanza, received a copyright claim for watching the History Channel’s “Forged In Fire.”
 She, too, served a two-day suspension and then returned to streaming, at which point she apologized for her actions, saying she had put on the show in lieu of doing a more involved stream herself while sick with covid.

 The DMCA-centric discourse left streamers and viewers on Twitch with ample drama but no clear answer as to whether one of the platform’s go-to trends merely faces a few bumps in the road or an asteroid-sized extinction event.